-Annotations in Four Acts is a publication by co-authors Naima Hassan, Maryam Kazeem, Billy Fowo and designer Rose Nordin.
-The publication tests the potential of circulatory working models and invites multiple guests to contribute work-in-progress ideas, testimonies, visual, sonic and textual research.
-Continuing the thematic priority of Annotations, the publication will reflect on multiple ways in which the concept of the annotation can be mobilized as a pedagogical tool to connect the archives of four major pan-African Festivals.
+Annotations Working Group is convened by Naima Hassan, Maryam Kazeem, and Billy Fowo.
+The working group structure tests the potential of circulatory working models, and will invite multiple guests to contribute work-in-progress ideas, testimonies, visual, sonic and textual research on the subject theme.
 This structure plays with "publishing acts: experimenting with publishing in terms of material, spatiality, and its publics," an offering from Maryam Kazeem's speculative collective writing activity FESTAC 2077 informed by Rebekka Kiesewetter's "From Exclusion to Autonomy: Publishing as a Spatializing Act."

+The publication will feature offerings from the Annotations public programme and residency.
+Concluding the first year of the Working Group, the publication will be launched during the Annotations public programme.
 Expanding the notion of publishing beyond the material realm, the publication will be launched with a Study Day held at G.A.S.
 Foundation in November 2024, and draws on Christian Nyampeta's concept of the scriptorium, a gathering place for writing and translation, as conceptualised in École du soir (2019-).
+Concluding the first year of the Working Group, the contributors to the publication will contribute a panel to Re:assemblages Symposium.